Supporters of Ghulam Nabi Azad hold meeting in Jammu | Politics

 ''Azad's resignation exposed Congress leadership...what he is going to do next is his own decision.
 If he has decided to float his own party, nobody can stop him,” he said.

 Raina said the BJP is not going to have any pre-poll alliance with any party as “we are capable of winning the elections on our own strength.
 We will win 50-plus seats and the next chief minister will be from BJP.''
-PTI TAS SMN
+PTI TAS CJ CJ

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)